emanpecson/quorum-bots-docs/README.md

 ## Getting started

-Please install before continuing: [Node](https://nodejs.org/en/download/package-manager).
+Please install this before continuing: [Node](https://nodejs.org/en/download/package-manager).
 This is a "JavaScript runtime environment" that allows us to run JavaScript code directly on our local machines instead of on a browser.

 Next: